Papakilo4545/Papakilo4545/README.md

 - 💞️ I’m looking to collaborate on Software and Database development projects
 - 📫 How to reach me - email me at panther.kuol@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Love bike riding
+- ⚡ Fun fact: I love bike riding

 <!---
 Papakilo4545/Papakilo4545 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.